psychosphera/t5-xfile-deserializer/README.md

 5. Relatedly, account for linked lists.
 6. Tidy up the deserializer's API.
 7. Better CLI for the binary.
-8. Implement the remaining unimplemented `XAssets` (Only three left!).
+8. Implement the remaining unimplemented `XAssets` (Only two left!).
 9. Then debug them (yay...).
 10. Verify whether macOS `XFiles` are identical to Windows.
 11. Verify whether Wii even uses `XFiles`.